The Best 2 Days in Ephesus Itinerary

 Charming Śirinçe

 The beautiful, quaint village of Sirinçe stole my heart with its simplicity and tranquillity.
 Sirinçe has only about 600 inhabitants.
 It is surrounded by imposing natural valleys with beautiful houses.
 The old orthodox buildings with cobblestone streets feel like a hidden gem, and the name of this unique Greek conservative village was first known as Cirkince’s.
-Cirkince’s name meaning ugly, was to keep tourists away.
-In 1926 the name changed to Şirince.
+Cirkince’s name, “ugly”, was meant to keep tourists away.
+In 1926, the name changed to Şirince.

 View over Śirince köyü town with green trees and mountains in thebackground